 Becoming a successful real estate agent can feel like a daunting proposition at times.

-If you really want to learn how to make your business flourish in ways you never thought possible, you might want to take things a step or two beyond just getting your real estate license, networking, and syndicating ads to classifieds.
+If you want to learn how to make your business flourish in ways you never thought possible, you might want to take things a step or two beyond just getting your real estate license, networking, and syndicating ads to classifieds.

-While those are essential and great first steps, they definitely aren’t the only things that can help you stand out from the competition.
+While those are essential and great first steps, they aren’t the only things that can help you stand out from the competition.

 Alternatively, even if you’ve been in the business as a real estate agent for some time and you are doing well, these side hustle ideas can help you continue to grow your business creatively.